nascarsayan/mern-kce/day3/backend/README.md

 5. Add PUT, POST and DELETE routes for assignments.
     1. Install `body-parser` and use it as a middleware to parse the request body as JSON.
 [Reference](https://expressjs.com/en/resources/middleware/body-parser.html)
     This is required to parse the request body in POST and PUT requests. `npm i body-parser`

+6. Add a GET `/groups` route to get all the groups.